Lorant de Bastyai: Employment

 Lorant's subsequent falconry career in Hungary is well documented in his memoirs.
 It mirrors the growing awareness of the importance of wildlife issues in general and falconry in particular.
 In 1939, Lorant founded the Hungarian Falconry Association, in which he served as Falcon Master.
-Regrettably shortly after its formation, World War II and four years in the Hungarian army postponed the career path.
+Regrettably, shortly after its formation, World War II and four years in the Hungarian army postponed the career path.

-In 1950 he established the Magyar Sólymász Egyesület (Hungarian Birds of Prey Centre), which was affiliated to the Budapest Zoo.
+In 1950, he established the Magyar Sólymász Egyesület (Hungarian Birds of Prey Centre), which was affiliated with the Budapest Zoo.
 Such was the success of this school, Lorant was soon appointed head of the Aviary Section and, in 1953, curator of the zoo.

 Lorant and George Lelovich convinced the Hungarian Ministry of Agriculture to adopt new pest control methods.
 Shooting, which damaged the rice crops and fish in the shallow waters, was superseded by hawking.
 Fish farmers were taught to control herons with falcons flown at them from horseback.
 Hawks were also employed to protect vineyards.
 Through their work, raptors were elevated from the level of verminous pests to that of valid assets in the environment.
-After learning much of his craft from men employed by a British falconer, in a strange twist of fate Lorant was about to return the favour.
+After learning much of his craft from men employed by a British falconer, in a strange twist of fate, Lorant was about to return the favour.
 Following the Hungarian Uprising in 1956, he moved to Great Britain, where he was to play a major role in revitalizing interest in British falconry.